Ten weeks into his first season, players around the league were already heaping praise on the NBA’s newest young star in the making.

 One intriguing product to keep an eye on is the 2016-17 EuroLeague cards produced by Upper Deck.
 While essentially an e-Pack product, only the base cards are digital.
 There are hard copies of Doncic’s Rainbow and Patterned Rainbow that were part of the release.
 The Patterned Rainbow could be obtained by collecting 10 digital base cards from the ePack release.

 Prices on the two cards are fairly low, despite somewhat limited quantities.
 Of course, they aren’t NBA-licensed but they do represent Doncic’s earliest cards produced in North America through a major manufacturer and could be interesting to watch over the long haul should Doncic become a perennial All-Star.

 While gambling on the future prospects of any young player can be risky, Doncic would seem to be a virtual lock to be a long-term star.
 Dallas’ future seems bright with Kristaps Porzingis in the fold and Doncic’s talents should attract some complimentary players in the years to come, which could make them a perennial contender.
 That success never hurts the value of a player’s rookie card value.

 So what’s the best Luka Doncic rookie card to buy?
 It really depends on your budget and your taste.
+Selecting the best Luka Doncic rookie card is difficult since everyone has their own definition of what makes a card “the best.”
+Scarcity?
+Highest cost?
+Best value for your money?
+The look and design of the card?
+All are worth considering.
 If you’re willing to go all in, it’s always best to buy the highest graded card you can afford, from a dealer with strong feedback.

 You can check out all of Doncic’s cards on eBay here and see an up-to-the-minute list of the 77 hottest Luka Doncic cards at auction below.